robboz4/Halloween-Control/README.md

 turns it off.
 Using the PowerTail from Adafruit works fine connected to the 5V line.
 I updated the relay board to a board with 4 relays and added control of a second relay via pin 23.

-4) An animation of  singing pumpkins synced to an audio track.
+4) An animation of  singing pumpkins synced to an audio track. examples can be found here: http://www.themightymicroscope.com/windowcreeps/

 5) A HDMI projector.
-I use a small pocket laser  and configure the Pi for VGA.
+I use a small pocket laser  projector and configure the Pi for VGA.
 Sound comes out of the HDMI/VGA adaptor and is plugged into some cheap PC speakers.

 6) Fog machine and any other animated electronic device you want to activate.